Keith Haring, Galerie Paul Maenz, Cologne, 1984

 Opening: May 3, 1984, 6–10 p.m.

-Further Information: Keith Haring, who lived in New York City and mainly painted graffiti and colourful murals in public spaces, is today seen as part of the late Pop Art movement.
-For him, he argued in the exhibition’s press release (which you can see here), there was no difference between a train mural or a painting that was being sold through a gallery.
-He used the forum of the commercial gallery world, in order to reach more people and to become well known.
-During the opening of his exhibition at Galerie Paul Maenz in Cologne – a gallery that often showed polarising positions from the Fluxus movement and the “Junge Wilde” or Mühlheimer Freiheit” – Haring did a painting performance (images can be seen here via Frieze.com).
-In front of an audience he painted his murals on the body of a naked man.
+Further Information: Keith Haring, who lived in New York City and was known for his graffiti paintings and colorful murals in public space, is today considered a key member of the late Pop Art movement.
+For him, as he argued in the exhibition’s press release (which you can see here), there was no difference between a train mural or a painting sold in a gallery.
+He used the forum of the commercial gallery world in order to reach large numbers of people and to become well-known.
+During the opening of his exhibition at Galerie Paul Maenz in Cologne—a gallery that often showed polarizing exhibitions of Fluxus, “Junge Wilde” or Mühlheimer Freiheit” artists—Haring held a painting-performance (images can be seen here via Frieze).
+In front of an audience, he painted his murals onto the body of a naked man.